dunderhay/dunderhay.github.io/content/posts/phishing/how-to-set-up-evilginx3.md

 The domain setup process is fairly simple, but will depend on the domain registrar you use.
 Here's a general overview of how it typically works:

 * **Domain Registration**: Register a domain name for your phishing campaign.
-* **DNS Configuration**: After registering the domain, you need to configure the domain's DNS settings.
-Evilginx will act the DNS resolver, so you don't need to manually add "A" records for your phishing domain / subdomains yourself.
+* **DNS Configuration**: After registering the domain, you need to configure the domain's DNS settings. evilginx will act as the DNS resolver, so you don't need to manually add "A" records for your phishing domain / subdomains yourself.
 Instead you will change the glue records for your domain. **Note**: this is not supported by all domain registrars.

 A glue record contains the IP address of a nameserver, enabling the resolution of a domain when the nameserver is hosted within the same domain.
 For example, if the domain "example.com" has the nameserver "ns1.example.com", a glue record would provide the necessary IP address for the "ns1.example.com" nameserver to be correctly resolved.

-Using Godaddy for example (not an endorsement), with a fake domain `michaelsoft.com` and assuming Evilginx is externally accessible via the following IP address `3.105.197.139`:
+Using Godaddy for example (not an endorsement), with a fake domain `michaelsoft.com` and assuming evilginx is externally accessible via the following IP address `3.105.197.139`:

 **Create hostname records**: